 The main issues in Sweden at the moment are pickpockets and alcohol-related violence.

 In Malmo and Gothenburg, there have been recent reports of shootings and other gang-related crimes.
 Pickpockets in these cities target tourists who don’t know how to hide their cash.
-Although there are lots of police around, violence and petty theft still happen in rough areas.
+Although there are police around, violence and petty theft still happen in rough areas.

 As for the weather in Sweden, it can get pretty extreme.
 Many car crashes occur in the north of the country due to snow and ice during the winter months.
 Heavy snowfall can stop you in your tracks, airports can shut down and trains can get delayed… Sweden deals with it pretty well, though, so if it happens to you, it shouldn’t affect your trip too much.